12 Black Friday Marketing Ideas That Cut Through the Noise

 Team up with other small businesses.

 It can be tough to make your voice heard over the advertising blitz of corporate chains around the holidays.
-A strong Black Friday marketing strategy is to partner with other small businesses in your neighborhood and focus your efforts on a common goal: attracting shoppers.
+Partner with other small businesses in your neighborhood and focus your efforts on a common goal: attracting shoppers.
 This can include everything from planning a joint shopping event to splitting the cost of an advertising campaign.
 The greater the number of participating businesses, the more tempting your promotion is for shoppers.

 Make it a party.